-Separate Sciences (3 GCSEs)
+SEPARATE SCIENCES (3 GCSEs)

-Students will gain an in depth understanding of all the concepts on the Trilogy Science course along with additional content designed specifically for each Separate Science GCSE course.
-For example, in biology students study the culturing micro-organisms and the structure of DNA, In chemistry they use of different analytical techniques to identify substances and advanced organic chemistry, while in physics students investigate space and the uses of electromagnets.
+Students will gain an in depth understanding of all the concepts on the Trilogy Science course along with additional content designed specifically for each Separate Science GCSE.
+For example, in biology, students will study how to culture micro-organisms and how DNA is structured.
+In chemistry, students need to use different analytical techniques to identify substances and will also study advanced organic chemistry.
+In physics, students will investigate space and learn about the uses of electromagnets.

-There is a greater emphasis on mathematical skills in science and so exam papers will contain a higher proportion of maths-related questions.
-For foundation tier papers, students will be expected to be competent in key stage 3 mathematics; for higher tier papers, students are expected to be competent at foundation tier GCSE mathematics.
-Therefore, in order to thrive on this course students must demonstrate an enjoyment of all three sciences and should be working consistently at a high level in KS3.
+There is a greater emphasis on mathematical skills in the separate science course, therefore, exam papers will contain a higher proportion of maths-related questions.
+To thrive on this course, students must demonstrate an enjoyment of all three sciences and should be working consistently at a high level in KS3.

 There will be 2 exam papers for each separate science GCSE which each last 1 hour and 45 minutes.

 Each paper is worth 50% of the GCSE.